alavrouk/champions-queue-model/index.md

 This project uses machine learning to try and predict the outcome of League of Legends Champion's Queue matches.
 Predicting match outcome tends to be a lot easier when using retrospective or real-time data (e.g. game length or takedowns per team); in fact, a similar feature is implemented directly in _Counter Strike: Global Offensive_, which tries to predict your teams win percentage chance as the round happens.
 We wanted to challenge ourselves by trying to predict a matches outcome before it even occurs, simply from the people playing it and the champions they choose.

 ### A Quick Summary - League of Legends Champion's Queue
-For the most competitive League of Legends players, including those in the rapidly-growing professional scene
+For the most competitive League of Legends players, the outcome of a match can be decided by just one or two split-second decisions.
+Individual reaction time is thus crucial to performance, but connection latency is perhaps just as important, especially for those in the game's [rapidly-growing professional scene](https://www.cnbc.com/2019/04/14/league-of-legends-gets-more-viewers-than-super-bowlwhats-coming-next.html).

+Pro players often find it helpful

 Champion's Queue intends to offer top NA & LATAM players a competitive environment closer to those found in KR and Chinese servers by